JovinLeong/SHDocs/README.md

 ## Image capture

-To use our GUI and scripts to capture aligned specular highlight data, follow the instructions in the [polarcam directory](TODO: ADD LINK) **TODO: Add link to scripts**.
+To use our GUI and scripts to capture aligned specular highlight data, follow the instructions in the [polarcam directory](https://github.com/JovinLeong/SHDocs/tree/main/polarcam).

 ## Process data